siggraph-s3/s3-website/_programs/xsv-program.md

 #### Attend Mandatory Online Orientation

-Meet with all accepted XSVs and the SIGGRAPH Student Services (S3) XSV Liaison to discuss pairing and expectations.
+Meet with all accepted XSVs and the S3 XSV Liaison to discuss pairing and expectations.

 #### Establish Mentorship Relationship with ACM SIGGRAPH or SIGGRAPH {{page.siggraph-year}} Committee Member